scverse/spatialdata/README.md

 mamba install -c conda-forge spatialdata napari-spatialdata spatialdata-io spatialdata-plot
 ```

+## Limitations

+- Windows users are advised to use the Windows Subsystem for Linux (WSL), as it provides a Linux environment covered by the package's automated Linux tests.
+If WSL is not used, please keep in mind that automated testing for this package is currently limited to Linux and macOS, and native Windows is only manually tested.

 ## Contact

 To get involved in the discussion, or if you need help to get started, you are welcome to use the following options.